masomaster/mancala/setup.md

     - The player clicks on a pit to indicate where they want to "pick up" the seeds.
         - They should only be able to select a shared pit with seeds in it.
         - **Icebox feature:** player can only select from pits on their side of the board.
-        - The game then automatically starts sowing the seeds at the next sequential pit (clockwise) ``sowSeeds()``
+        - The game then automatically starts sowing the seeds at that pit (clockwise) ``sowSeeds()``
             - ``sowSeeds()`` should skip the opposite player's bank
             - If the last seed is sown in the player's own bank, they get another turn
-            - If the last seed is sown in a shared pit with seeds in it, the player automatically picks up those seeds and continues sowing. (``sowSeeds()`` from the last pit sown -- no selection necessary);
+            - If the last seed is sown in a shared pit with seeds in it, the player automatically picks up those seeds and continues sowing. (``sowSeeds()`` from the that pit -- no selection necessary); (do this? this could be an icebox feature to keep things simple for now -- game rules vary)
             - If the last seed is sown in an empty pit, their turn is over.
     - After seeds have been distributed, check to see if there is a win state.  ``checkWin()``
-        - A win state is defined as no seeds in the shared pits on one side of the board. (???)
+        - A win state is defined as no seeds in the shared pits on one side of the board OR in **any** shared pits. (???)
-        - The winner
+        - The winner is the player with more seeds in their bank.
+            - With 48 seeds total, technically a tie is possible.
+Can compute this if both players have 24 seeds in bank.
         - If so, change win state.
         - If not, change player turn state.
     - Render the board to the DOM.  ``render()``